Lunaxod/Ringostat-V4-GTM-tpl/README.md

 # Ringostat V4 GTM template

 This repository is for GTM template for ringostat v4.
-You can use it to work with Ringostat through Google Tag Manager server-side.